 - 58% of breaches last year involved personal data

-The victim in this story is a municipality, a current managed services provider (MSP) client of Amnet, Colorado’s leading IT support team, but (at the time of the incident) had not yet contracted with Amnet for a cybersecurity program.
+The victim in this story is a municipality in Colorado, a client for whom we are their managed IT services provider, but (at the time of the incident) had not yet contracted with Amnet for a cybersecurity program.

 The Cybercriminal Strikes

 On the day that payroll was due, the accounting team encountered some red flags that set off alarm bells.
 This prompted the municipality to reach out to Amnet for urgent technical support.
 In addition to this security breach falling at a time when payroll was due, the timing was also incredibly unfortunate in that it was in close proximity to election day, so it was all hands on deck to get the situation resolved as quickly and efficiently as possible.

 At the time of the breach, the municipality had been a managed service provider client of Amnet for 3 years, and during that time there had been no prior cybersecurity incidents.
 Amnet immediately jumped into action, was able to confirm that there was ransomware on the server, and was there all evening and into the morning hours to get control of this large-scale breach attempt.